NirajSarode/blogup/README.md

-# Flask-Blogup
+# blogup
-This is a simple blog application.
+This is a simple flask blog application.
 Users will be able to register, log in, create posts, and edit or delete their own posts.

 ## Installation